 - 1000 Instruction The teaching of students or the interaction between teacher and students.
-A teacher may be provided for students in a school classroom, in another location such as a home or hospital, and other learning situations such as those involving cocurricular activities.
+A teacher may be provided for students in a school classroom, in another location such as a home or hospital, and other learning situations such as those involving co-curricular activities.
 Included here are the activities of aides or assistants of any type that assist in the instructional process. - 2210 Improvement of Instruction Services Activities which are designed primarily for assisting instructional staff in planning, developing, and evaluating the instructional process.
 Included are instructional and curriculum development services and instructional staff training services. - 2300 General Administration Activities concerned with establishing and administering policy in connection with operating the local education agency. - 2540 Operation and Maintenance of Plant Services Activities concerned with keeping the physical plant (i.e., grounds, buildings, and equipment) in an effective and safe working condition.
 This includes activities of maintaining safety in buildings, on the grounds, and in the vicinity of schools or funded agency. - 2550 Pupil Transportation Services Activities concerned with conveying students to and from schools as provided by Article 29 of the School Code of Illinois.
 It includes trips between home and school and trips to school activities. - 2560 Food Services Those activities concerned with providing food to students and staff in a school or LEA.
-This service area includes the preparation and serving of regular and incidental meals, lunches, or snacks in connection with school activities and the delivery of food. - 3000 Community Services Services provided by the LEA for the community as a whole or some segment of the community, such as community recreation programs, civic organization activities, public libraries, programs of custody and child care, welfare services, non-public school student services, and home/school services. - 4100 Payments to Other Governmental Units (In-State) Payments to in-state agencies, generally for tuition, transportation, and all other services rendered to students attending the paying agency.
-Where a non-operating district pays an operating district for the education of students, the non-operating district records such payments here.
+This service area includes the preparation and serving of regular and incidental meals, lunches, or snacks in connection with school activities and the delivery of food. - 3000 Community Services Services provided by the LEA for the community as a whole or some segment of the community, such as community recreation programs, civic organization activities, public libraries, programs of custody and child care, welfare services, non-public school student services, and home/school services. - 4000 Payments to Other Districts and Governmental Units Payments to LEAs, generally for tuition, transportation and all other services rendered to pupils residing in the paying LEA.
+Where a nonoperating district pays an operating district for the education of pupils, the nonoperating district records such payments here.
+Flow-through funds where payment is received by an LEA and a portion is transferred to one or more other LEAs use object 600.
+(Expenditures in this function are not counted in state expenditure totals.)
+Payments for Regular Programs Payments for Special Education Programs Payments to University/College Programs Payments for Career & Technical Ed Programs Payments for Community College Programs - -Other Payments to Governmental Units

-DEFINITIONS OF BUDGET OBJECTS
+DEFINITIONS OF BUDGET OBJECTS\